yu2/100-days-of-code/r1-log.md

 ### R1D33 (10/3)
 Streamlined website layout, picked colours, and made a successful call to Twitch API v5.
 Wondering how best to efficiently fetch several channels at once.

+### R1D34 (10/4)
+Added some simple fading effects.
+Tried layering but ended up breaking some stuff and then having to fix them.
+Tomorrow will try ordering with the align-self property.